JanPfenning/Mood4Food_Doc/Software_Requirements_Specification.md

 ### 3.3 Reliability

 #### 3.3.1 Availability
 Since we do not think of implementing a Serversided connection the Application should run a full 100% of the time!
+Update: We care about an own backend API.
+The Server is running on side of Strato - so Strato is responsible for the availability.

 ### 3.4 Perfomance